croccifixio/blog/content/2020-09-27-form-validation-with-type-script-and-zod.md

 }
 ```

 The `formState` object returned by the `useFormState` hook has its own built-in error messages.
 These error messages are inferred from the TypeScript type that we provide when we call `useFormState<TForm>`.
 This is not ideal for 2 reasons.
 Firstly, the wording will be different from `zod`'s error messages.
-Secondly, `zod` has stricter checks (remember the email regex?), so for example, `formState.errors.email` will be empty even for an invalid email.
+Secondly, `zod` has stricter checks (remember the email regex?).
+As an example, `formState.errors.email` will be empty even for an invalid email.
 To get around this issue we create a `validateField` function that makes the form state use `zod`'s validation checks as well as its error messages.
 We also use two new methods provided by `zod`: `pick` and `safeParse`. `pick` allows us to select only the fields we are interested in based on an existing schema. `safeParse` like `parse`, compares the values passed to it against the schema.
 The difference being that `safeParse` does not throw when validation errors occur.

 ```tsx
 const validateField = (field: keyof TForm) =>